Henryk Józewski: Resistance fighter

 With the German-Soviet invasion of Poland in September 1939, Józewski quickly — that October — became involved in forming a resistance movement.
 He was a member of the high command of Służba Zwycięstwu Polski (Service for Poland's Victory) and later became Warsaw commandant of Związek Walki Zbrojnej (Association for Armed Struggle), which in 1942 was transformed into Armia Krajowa (the Home Army).
 He co-founded the underground Polish weekly, Biuletyn Informacyjny (Information Bulletin), edited another underground publication, Polska Walczy (Poland Fights), and was one of the chief Polish underground publicists of the time.

-With the westward advance of the Eastern Front and the end of the German occupation of Poland, Józewski joined the anti-communist resistance.
+With the westward advance of the Eastern Front and the end of the German occupation of Poland, Józewski joined the anti-communist resistance in Poland.
 Rather than himself becoming an anti-communist underground soldier, he continued as an underground publicist, writing and distributing anti-communist and anti-Soviet works.
-He evaded the Soviet NKVD and its Polish counterpart, the Ministry of Public Security, until he was finally arrested by the Polish secret police in 1953.
+He evaded the Soviet NKVD and its counterpart, the Ministry of Public Security of Poland, but was arrested in March 1953.
+In September 1953 four scripts of Józewski prison memoirs had emerged, which he had written during his interrogation.
+The official interrogation protocols document that the communist state security apparatus invested time and resources in the cross-questioning of Józewski.

 Charged with criminal, counter-revolutionary and anti-state activities, he was given a life sentence.

 During the Polish October thaw of 1956, Józewski's sentence was reduced to 12 years, and eventually he was released from prison due to poor health.
 His sentence was further reduced to 5 years and finally vacated.